 Do options exist to see a specialist?
 Answer »

 Who do I contact if I have a question?
 Answer »

-All students registered at 12 or more units per semester (9 units per semester for Visual and Critical Studies graduate students) are required to carry health insurance, whether through the college's student health insurance plan or another plan.
+The online health insurance waiver site for Fall 2016/Spring 2017 is now ACTIVE.
+All students registered at 12 or more units per semester (9 units per term for all graduate students) are required to carry health insurance, whether through the college's student health insurance plan or another plan.

 Students who seek to continue with a non-CCA health insurance plan are required to officially waive the insurance enrollment in the Kaiser Permanente HMO plan by submitting an online waiver application.